hark130/two_point_science/README.md

 - [ ] Add quit feature to menu functionality.
 Take care to avoid a dict.keys() collision.
 - [X] distinct-rooms CLI argument does nothing for printing room edge list.
 It has to do with room edges are detected in the graph_obj.body.
 - [X] CLI menu vertical whitespacing could use some polish
+- [ ] Ward (treat) appears in the "room connection" table for Blighton (-d) but is not listed as a treatment on the graph (because there is no illness treated in a Ward at this hospital)
+- [ ] Ward connection counts are being shared by both (treat) and (diag) in the "room connection" table for Pelican Wharf (-d) even though the main graph doesn't support those numbers visually
+- [ ] "PELICAN WHARFROOM LIST"